[Show abstract][Hide abstract]ABSTRACT: Rationale:

-Endocardial fibroelastosis (EFE) is a unique form of fibrosis which forms a de novo subendocardial tissue layer encapsulating the myocardium and stunting its growth, and which is typically associated with congenital heart diseases of heterogeneous origin, such as hypoplastic left heart syndrome.
-Relevance of EFE was only recently highlighted through establishment of staged biventricular repair surgery in HLHS infant patients, where surgical removal of EFE tissue has resulted in improvement in the restrictive physiology leading to growth of the left ventricle in parallel with somatic growth.
-However, pathomechanisms underlying EFE formation are still scarce and specific therapeutic targets are not yet known.
+Endocardial fibroelastosis (EFE) is a unique form of fibrosis, which forms a de novo subendocardial tissue layer encapsulating the myocardium and stunting its growth, and which is typically associated with congenital heart diseases of heterogeneous origin, such as hypoplastic left heart syndrome.
+Relevance of EFE was only recently highlighted through the establishment of staged biventricular repair surgery in infant patients with hypoplastic left heart syndrome, where surgical removal of EFE tissue has resulted in improvement in the restrictive physiology leading to the growth of the left ventricle in parallel with somatic growth.
+However, pathomechanisms underlying EFE formation are still scarce, and specific therapeutic targets are not yet known.

 Hypoplastic left heart syndrome (HLHS) is one of the most common severe congenital cardiac anomalies, characterized by a marked hypoplasia of left-sided structures of the heart, which is commonly accompanied by a thick layer of fibroelastic tissue, termed endocardial fibroelastosis (EFE).
 Because human EFE develops only in fetal or neonatal hearts, and often in association with reduced blood flow, we sought to mimic these conditions by subjecting neonatal and 2-wk-old rat hearts to variations of the heterotopically transplanted heart model with either no intracavitary or normal flow and compare endocardium with human EFE tissue.

 [Show abstract][Hide abstract]ABSTRACT: Safe and effective device closure of ventricular septal defects remains a challenge.
 We have developed a transcardiac approach to close ventricular septal defects using a patch delivery and fixation system that can be secured under real-time three-dimensional echocardiographic guidance.

 In Yorkshire pigs (n = 8) a coring device was introduced into the left ventricle through a purse-string suture placed on the left ventricular apex, and a muscular ventricular septal defect was created.
 The patch deployment device containing a 20-mm polyester patch was advanced toward the ventricular septal defect through another purse-string suture on the left ventricular apex, and the patch was deployed under real-time three-dimensional echocardiographic guidance.
 The anchor delivery device was then introduced into the left ventricle through the first purse-string suture.
 Nitinol anchors to attach the patch around the ventricular septal defect were deployed under real-time three-dimensional echocardiographic guidance.
 After patch attachment, residual shunts were sought by means of two-dimensional and three-dimensional color Doppler echocardiography.
 The heart was then excised, and the septum with the patch was inspected.